oracle-devrel/cd3-automation-toolkit/docs/greenfield-cli.md

 ```

 **Step 3**:
-<br>Execute the setUpOCI.py script to start creating the terraform configuration files.
+<br>Execute the setUpOCI.py script to start creating the terraform/tofu configuration files.

 Command to Execute:
 ```